GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   ![vendor-mfa-9](assets/support/vendor-update-initial-password.png)

-## Step 5.
-Accept Privacy Policy and Terms of Use
+## Step 5: Accept terms and conditions

 1. Read the **Privacy Policy** and click **Accept**.
 2. Read the **Terms of Use** and click **Accept**.
 You have successfully onboarded to TechPass.